madmaxoft/SkauTan/DevNotes.md

 Historical playlists are remembered and can be recalled at any time.
 Each playlist is assigned a datetime of when it was created.
 Empty playlists are not stored.

+The player uses FFMPEG's LibAV libraries to decode audio files and play them using Qt's platform-independent QAudioOutput.
+This has been chosen because Qt's audio decoding doesn't support seeking.

 ## Object types
  - SongDatabase is the root object, it contains all the other objects for the player and also provides DB linkage